 A focus on the journey not just the destination supports long-term participation; lasting changes can take many years to become embedded but every step is a change in itself.
 Enviroschools as a movement for positive change towards a generation of innovative and motivated young people who instinctively think and act sustainably.

 We also have a “Pack in, Pack out” policy.
-That is, any food wrappers bought into school must be taken home.
+That is, any food wrappers brought into school must be taken home.